Browse frequently asked Cohen Honors College questions by topic.

 There are multiple ways to earn an honors distinction on one’s transcript or diploma.
 Most Honors students start by working toward the Emory Lindquist Honors Scholar distinction, a 12 credit-hour track that combines Honors general education courses with academic research and creative activity.

-To remain in good standing in the Cohen Honors College you must:
+To remain in good standing in the Cohen Honors College:

-- take at least 3 Honors credits each year (one Honors class per year), and
+- take at least 3 Honors credits each year (one Honors class per year) or complete a 12-credit honors track.

 Every Honors class you take is specially designated as such on your transcript.
 If you successfully complete all the requirements for Honors College graduation, you will be eligible to obtain a stole or medallion from the Honors College to wear during Commencement.
 Your diploma and official transcript will reflect your Honors designation.